shment7/kaggle-solutions/README.md

 Regression problem with tabular data.

 We want to predict the weekly sales given store, date etc.
+Data consists of 7 features and 6435 samples - 90% in training set and 10% in testing set.

 1. Convert store and holiday_flag features to categorical features and perform one hot encoding.
 2. Scale numeric features.